 One of the greatest leadership and speaker talents is the ability to help people to see the future.

-3. They keep things simple
+3. Exceptional presenters keep things simple

-They get to the point quickly
+– Getting to the point quickly.

-They focus and do everything they possibly can to help their team and audience to focus as well.
+– Focusing on doing everything they possibly can to help their team and audience to focus as well.

-They ask themselves why – Why should my team or audience care?
+– Asking themselves why – Why should my team or audience care?

-4. They respect everyone
+4. Exceptional presenters respect everyone

 It has often been suggested that people don’t leave their jobs; they ‘leave their boss’.

-That’s nothing to do with the ‘job’ and everything to do with the ‘leader’.
+That’s nothing to do with the ‘job’ and everything to do with the ‘leader’

-By the same token people across the globe are attending and enduring presentations which could have been made in a fraction of the time with a great deal more, value, purpose and impact.
+By the same token, people across the globe are attending and enduring presentations which could have been made in a fraction of the time with a great deal more value, purpose and impact.

 They have the utmost respect for those they are working with

-It rests simply on a universal principle of humanity which is that essentially we are all the same.
+It rests simply on a universal principle of humanity, which is that essentially we are all the same.